Tips for a Perfect Test Drive

 Give the car the once over

-- Open the boot and check how easy it is to get at the spare wheel.
+- Open the boot and check how easy it is to get at the spare wheel (or if it has one)

 While you’re doing all of this, you’ll notice how well each part functions.
 This will give you a general idea of the build quality of the car.
 It will also help you find any of those little things that might annoy you once the car is yours.
-If it annoys you on the test drive day, then you can bet it will drive you nuts after a few months of driving the car.
+If it annoys you on the test drive, then you can bet it will drive you nuts after a few months.

 Sit in it for a little while